-Recommended prerequisite(s): Vocal Music - Proficient or audition
+Recommended prerequisite(s): Choral Music - Proficient with audition/teacher placement.
 Students will demonstrate proficient skills relating to vocal production, music theory knowledge, and performance techniques.
 This group studies and performs more advanced levels of choral literature, including diverse genres and historical periods.
-Emphasis is on refined tone quality, balance, intonation, interpretation, and eartraining.
+Emphasis is on refined tone quality, balance, intonation, interpretation, and ear training.
 Strong sight-reading and musical literacy skills are prerequisite to participate at this level of study.
 Success at the honors level requires rigorous study, excellence in performance, extensive knowledge of all areas of music including music theory, and an in- depth study of a variety of advanced music literature.
 Participation in after-school rehearsals and performances is expected.